stoyicker/master-slave-clean-store/README.md

 * It is more natural both to read and write, which makes writing code easier and faster while still allowing Java developers who have never seen it to understand it.
-Not to say it does not have its fallbacks, like the questionable lack of a package-private access modifier, the ~6k extra methods or the static analysis tools (aside from the IntelliJ IDEA inspector, which is hard to set up in CI servers).
-I just don't see any of these issues as blockers for a small and fast project.

 # Documentation
 Documentation is generated using [Dokka](https://github.com/Kotlin/dokka), which is the